Oakwell Hall: History

-John Batt built the hall after the estate had been purchased by his father, a receiver of rents for the Savile family, who resided at Howley Hall in Batley.
+John Batt built the hall after the estate had been purchased by his father, a receiver of rents for the Savile family, who lived at Howley Hall in Batley.
 The hall was built in gritstone to a post-medieval plan with a central hall flanked by crosswings.
 Its entrance is through a porch and screens passage at the lower end of the house.
 A recarved stone dated 1583 probably indicates the date of construction.